CasualGitUser/lua-class-framework/README.md

 - ✅Constructor arguments
 - ❌Private and protected members/methods

+Due to the underlying implementation, which is using metatables for both convenience and performance reasons, private and protected members/methods wont be added.

 ## Usage
 Import the module.
 The only item in it is the "class" function (it acts more as a keyword - see the examples below).